pal-ayaya/palia-leaks/index.md

 ## Summer event(?): **Prismbeard**'s ship

 While we still don't know if the [Summer Event](#summer-event) is cancelled due to S6's recent acquisition (and because it's already summer...), a Grimalkin ship has been found in the game files, along with some further hints about Prismbeard's story.
+[Ulfe](#new-npc-ulfe) for scale.

 ![Prismbeard's ship](./files/grimalkin-ship.png)